vargrind/Dissonant/README.md

 A heavily WIP, in-development modular Discord bot.

+## Disclaimer

+This is primarily for educational purposes so that I may learn Node.js.

+I neither expect this to be 'finished' in a timely manner due to the massive feature-set, nor expect this to be perfect.

 ## Dev Notes

 - Webpanel support is planned by dynamically feeding React modules to clients.